 What I like less is the current .ind file labeling.
 Population groupings seem more country-based than site-based in many cases, which feels like a step back compared to v62.
 The older naming was often easier to work with when you actually wanted archaeologically meaningful grouping rather than broader geographic bins.

 That said, this is not a major problem.
-You can always relabel or regroup samples manually depending on the analysis.
-In practice, that is often necessary anyway.
+You can always relabel or regroup samples manually depending on the analysis with the annotation files shipped with the releases.